 I’ve learned to embrace my many talents and build a life, career, and hobbies around them.
 Reading Barbara Sher’s Refuse to Choose was a turning point in my life.
 After reading that book, I accepted who I was, realized there were other people like me out there, and that I can live the life I want to live and do all the things I want to do.
 Yes, I often don’t have enough time to do everything, and balance is always a challenge, but I’m working on it.
 One step at a time.

 Will I ever seek a diagnosis for ADHD?
-No. I’ve learned to create systems and strategies that work for me in the world I live in, while still honouring who I truly am.
+Probably not.
+I’ve learned to create systems and strategies that work for me in the world I live in, while still honouring who I truly am.
 Whether or not I have ADHD is inconsequential now.

 Part of me also feels that had I been diagnosed as a young child, things would have turned out much differently for me.
 Having high expectations on me both at home and at school helped me to forge the path I’m on today.
 Perhaps I wouldn’t have tried as hard if I had the crutch of a label to fall back on.